Pitt-IshiharaLab/lab-handbook/README.md

 Our main mode of digital communication is Slack and email.
 Slack is good for speed, while email is preferred for longer text and archiving purposes.
 Only members can post to the group's mailing list.

-## Lab work and Lab duties
+## Lab work, Lab duties, and Placing orders

 Our Lab Manager is the go-to person if you have any questions about day-to-day wet lab operations and experiments.
-The Lab Manager places orders, ensures that the lab runs smoothly, train new members, and distributes lab duties.
+The Lab Manager places orders for purchasing, ensures that the lab runs smoothly, train new members, and distributes lab duties.

-Please see [Lab Manager Responsbilities](LabManagerResponsibilities.md) and Lab Duties.
+Please read [Lab Manager Responsbilities](LabManagerResponsibilities.md).
+The guidelines for "Lab Duties" and "Ordering and Purchasing" are found on the shared OneDrive.

 ## Work hours, vacation, and absences